Portugal government appeals to TAP pilots on eve of 10-day strike

 “What is at stake is the systematic breaking of commitments made in the past by the government and by TAP,” the union said.

-Transport secretary Sergio Monteiro said the government would stick to the privatisation process and wait for bids.
+Transport secretary Sergio Monteiro said the government would stick to the privatization process and wait for bids.

 “They (the proposals) may be better, worse or there will be none at all, depending on what happens in the next 10 days,” he said.